 The Environment scenario assumes a faster rate of afforestation and a lower utilisation of the forests and has a large potential for carbon storage in living biomass.
-It is estimated that by 2020 the Environment sce-

-Carbon stored in living forest biomass
+It is estimated that by 2020 the Environment scenario will lead to 48 million tonnes carbon stored in living forests compared to 33 million tonnes in the Biomass scenario.
+The annual biomass production potential in the Environment scenario is, however, correspondingly lower at 0.89 million tonnes dry matter in 2020 compared to 1.47 million tonnes in the Biomass scenario.